The world inherits the many failed standards of Cain.

 The world is soon pillaged by Cain and by his craftiness.
 The people naturally rectify circumstances as they may.
 Or, much like Cain, they

+This shift in consciousness begins to move across the planet like a storm.
 Godly standards cringe under the unremitting ethos of ‘gain’, understood today as greed.
-It is not the making of the wealth, it is by what attitudes and standards the wealth is assumed.
+It is not the making of the wealth; it is determined by the attitudes and standards by which the wealth is assumed.
 The implementation of weights and measures does not become the kind of broader success or accomplishment many of us would envision.
 Counting, measuring, numbering, and categorizing may free man by the ease of use, but weights and measures may also be used to extract a cruel toll.
-Weights and measures spur gain for its own sake, referred to above as the love of money, and the toll extracted for such gain will include murder, taking slaves, harnessing women, theft.
+For Cain and his progeny, and others also followed, the toll extracted for such gain will include murder, taking slaves, harnessing women, and theft.
 The destruction of other cities must be included, entailing arson and random killing.

 Cain’s misdirected consciousness thrusts him into the role of Destroyer,